Frequently Asked Questions

 If we have to cancel a course due to COVID-19, we will offer 100% refunds to students booked on the course.

-The courses run by the Galway Archaeological Field School (GAFS) are recognised by the National University of Ireland, Galway (NUIG) and so students undertaking courses at GAFS can be awarded academic credit from NUIG.
+The courses run by the Galway Archaeological Field School (GAFS) are recognised by the University of Galway and so students undertaking courses at GAFS can be awarded academic credit from the University of Galway.
 An Academic Credit Application Form is sent to all students when they book their course and the completed form should be returned to the Galway Archaeological Field School as soon as possible.

 Yes – our 2-week courses come with 3 semester credits (or 6 ECTS) and our 4-week courses come with 6 semester credits (or 12 ECTS) and students undertaking two courses can receive credit for both subject to the agreement of the student’s home university.
 Some universities place limits of the amount of credit students can earn elsewhere, so please discuss your plans with the Study Abroad team at your home university at soon as possible to allow them time to contact us to discuss the course syllabus, the assessment process, the accommodation arrangements etc. – don’t expect them to approve your plans overnight!